Digital Inclusion Service

 • Operating hours: Monday to Friday, from 9am to 5pm

-• The service will be borough wide and will operate from Haringey libraries and community centres, including:
+• The service is borough wide and operates from Haringey libraries and community centres, including:

 • Hornsey Library